joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-  When importing from a thingiverse zip file, auto suggest an output subfolder name First Version of a bevelled gear tool solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet
+  When importing from a thingiverse zip file, auto suggest an output subfolder name First Version of a bevelled gear tool solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet Offer to save current model file when switching to a script file

 Fixed
-  The number of vertices and faces shown for the selected object didn't update automaticall when the object was subdivided Small bug were drop would sometimes ignore overlapping triangles which should have been considered Sometimes clicking on a file in the solution explorer would cause the treeview to just scroll the current file name into focus but not change file.
+  The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided Small bug where drop would sometimes ignore overlapping triangles which should have been considered Sometimes clicking on a file in the solution explorer would cause the treeview to just scroll the current file name into focus but not change file.
+  Stonewall was producing walls with stones floating in mid air.
+Fixed

 Changed
   Paste path string in flexipath control now adjusts pasted coordinates so all path is in range